cminers/core-pool-scripts/README.md

-# Open Ethereum Pool Docker infrastructure
+# Open Core Pool Docker infrastructure

-Use the awesome [Docker CE](https://www.docker.com/community-edition) to get [sammy007/open-ethereum-pool](https://github.com/sammy007/open-ethereum-pool) up and running quickly.
+Use the awesome [Docker CE](https://www.docker.com/community-edition) to get [Cminers/core-pool-scripts](https://github.com/Cminers/core-pool-scripts) up and running quickly.

 ## Instructions on how to run this project